IgniteUI/igniteui-docfx/jp/components/grid_sorting.md

 ```

 > [!NOTE]
-> If values of type `string` are used by column of dataType `Date`, the grid won't parse it to `Date` objects and using of igxGrid `sorting` won't work as expected.
-If you want to use `string` objects, additional logic should be implemented on application level, in order to parse the values to `Date` object.
+> If values of type `string` are used by column of dataType `Date`, the grid won't parse it to `Date` objects and using igxGrid `sorting` won't work as expected.
+If you want to use `string` objects, additional logic should be implemented on an application level, in order to parse the values to `Date` object.

 <div class="divider--half"></div>